The Start is Actually the First Three Steps!

 FYI and My Thoughts

-It is important to understand that the above quotes about gravitational torque seem to be referring to upright running, as it references the "hamstrings" as pulling the foot from the ground.
-To validate this assumption, I'll refer you to the book Running, by Frans Bosch and Ronald Klomp.
+It is also important to understand that the above quotes in the first paragraph of this section about "gravitational torque" seem to be referring to upright running, as it references the "hamstrings" as pulling the foot from the ground.
+To validate this assumption, I'll refer you back to the book Running.
 "As a rule of thumb, the hamstrings either work slightly or not at all in situations in which the rectus femoris plays a dominant role, such as during the start (knee extension + hip extension) (Jacobs & Ingen Schenau 1992).
 The opposite is also true: when the hamstrings have an important function, such as during speed running (extending the hip + keeping the knee bent), the rectus femoris works either partially or not at all."
 "During speed running" is referring to being upright when sprinting.

-Remi's quotes, however; are speaking of utilizing these forces from the outset of the race, where the rectus femoris, a quadriceps muscle, is an important contributor, not the hamstrings.
-I maintain that what was said above about gravitational torque still applies to the start and initial acceleration, but we must consider the body position and how to most effectively negotiate that part of the race.
-So, in my mind this torque during the start can be stated as leading to a "falling forwards via a gravitational torque while a quad muscle helps to support the switching mechanism" (limb exchange).
+Remi's quotes above, however; are speaking of utilizing these forces during the starting portion of the race, where the rectus femoris, a quadriceps muscle, is an important contributor, not the hamstrings.
+Which, in my mind, makes it easier to envision what Remi meant by the "knee joint muscles" as being "possessed with tremendous eccentric strength".
+I maintain that what was said above about gravitational torque still applies to the start and initial acceleration, but we must consider the body's forward position as the hips and torso move up the track with complete actions.

 The Role of the Arms

-In the previous section Remi spoke of arm action assisting with the loading and unloading of the supporting leg.
-In my mind this is in the same vein as Mann's "providing a slight Vertical lift", with the operative word being "slight".
+In a previous section Remi spoke of arm action assisting with the loading and unloading of the supporting leg.
+In my mind this also is in the same vein as Mann's "providing a slight Vertical lift", with the operative word being "slight".
 So, although the arms must be moved vigorously to accomplish the various things previously described, care should be taken to not overemphasize arm action, just as it is a mistake to overemphasize knee lift.
 My feeling is that overemphasizing aspects, ie; knee lift and vigorous arms negatively effects running efficiency and makes it more difficult to efficiently flow from one phase of the race into the next phase.
+This is explained thoroughly in other blogs.

 Honing Technique

 As I've stressed, we don't want to over-complicate things.
 When athletes are competing during training runs, coaches can help athletes identify various technical aspects as they develop the timing and rhythm that helps them move through space most effectively for the given races.
 Filming the athletes and comparing them to various elite athletes can help in this process also.
-I believe it can be especially helpful explaining an athlete's great races caught on film, as many athletes, at some point in their career will have one or more special performances where everything seemed to click.
+I believe it can be especially helpful in explaining an athlete's great races caught on film, as many athletes, at some point in their career will have one or more special performances where everything seemed to click.
+Again, assessing technique at maximum velocity is the priority, but understanding that which should lead up to maximum velocity is also very important to understand.

 Drag the Foot?